lay-it-out/OOPSLA23-Artifact/README.md

 Additionally, you may use the option `--timeout SECONDS` to customize how long (in seconds) we shall wait before killing the tool process (for each grammar) and recording the result as `TIMEOUT`.
 The default value is 3600 (1 hour)

-When the script completes, metrics will be collected and saved to file `./result.csv`.
+When the script completes, metrics will be collected and saved to file `result.csv` under the current directory.

 ### 2.3 Checking the Results (3 min)

-The results of step 2.2 are saved into a CSV file `result.csv`.
+The results of step 2.2 have been saved to a CSV file `result.csv`.
 It has the same structure as Table 1 in the paper.

-Note: Despite the randomness of the found satisfiable model by the Z3 solver, the lengths of the ambiguous sentence (i.e., the last column of Table 1) are determined, though under the hood the found ambiguous sentence may differ.
+Note: Despite the randomness of the found satisfiable model by the Z3 solver, the lengths of the ambiguous sentence (i.e., the last column of Table 1) are determined (the found ambiguous sentences may differ).

 ### 2.4 Human Understanding of the Ambiguous Sentence (5 min)